Prayer for Israel

 Overview

-Prayer for Israel (PFI) was founded in 1969 by Ken Burnett (OBM), a Messianic Jew, in response to the growing Messianic movement in Israel following the Six-Day War in 1967.
-The charity is registered with the UK Charity Commission and operates as a grant-making organization, though it does not maintain a public application process.
-With an annual budget of approximately £137,000, PFI supports Messianic and Arab believers in Israel through both prayer mobilization and financial assistance.
-The organization has witnessed remarkable growth in the Messianic Jewish community in Israel, from around two believers in 1948 to well over 130 fellowships today.
+Prayer for Israel (PFI) began its ministry in 1969, founded by Ken Burnett, a Messianic Jew, in response to the growing Messianic movement in Israel following the Six-Day War in 1967.
+In 1982, it was formally established as a registered charity with a board of trustees.
+The charity is registered with the UK Charity Commission and operates as a grant-making organisation, though it does not maintain a public application process.
+With an annual budget of approximately £137,000, PFI supports Messianic and Arab believers in Israel through both prayer mobilisation and financial assistance.
+The organisation has witnessed remarkable growth in the Messianic Jewish community in Israel over its 53 years of ministry, from around two believers in 1948 to well over 130 fellowships.
 PFI operates as an international, non-denominational Christian fellowship focused on bringing the gospel to the Jewish people and supporting indigenous Messianic works in Israel.

 Funding Priorities